jipolanco/VortexPasta.jl/docs/src/methods/Ewald.md

 Another parameter to choose is the **size of the quadrature rules** for numerical integration.
 Using Gauss--Legendre quadratures, integrals seem to converge quite fast using a small number of quadrature nodes per filament segment.
-Typically, using 4 nodes seems to be more than enough.
+Typically, using 3 nodes seems to be enough when using [quintic splines](@ref QuinticSplineMethod) to describe filaments.
-However, this still deserves further testing, as we expect there to be a relation between the number of quadrature nodes, the typical length of filament nodes (i.e. how finely are filaments discretised) and the Ewald splitting parameter ``α``.

 ## Ewald method for the streamfunction